BAME Into Employment

 The London Ambulance Service won a CONEL Employer Excellence Award this year as a result of this project.

 Tottenham Hotspur Foundation

 Over the last year, CONEL has been working closely with the Tottenham Hotspur Foundation, which has a commitment to supporting their local community.
 CONEL is currently working with the Foundation on three projects:

 The Tottenham Hotspur Foundation was also an award winner at the CONEL 2019 Excellence Awards.

-CONEL’s employability team are halfway through their 1st cohort of delivering an NVQ Level 2 in Spectator Safety to a group of Premium Stewards at Tottenham Hotspur Stadium.
-This is an exciting project that further enhances the college's excellent partnership with Tottenham Hotspur FC.
+CONEL’s employability team are halfway through their first cohort of delivering a Spectator Safety Level 2 to a group of Premium Stewards at Tottenham Hotspur Stadium.
+This is an exciting project that further enhances the college’s excellent partnership with Tottenham Hotspur FC.

 We have also started delivery of our Enfield Council European Social Fund project to help Enfield residents into local jobs.
 The £500,000 project has been designed to get unemployed people in Enfield into construction to meet the demand of the local workforce.
 If you want to get involved in this programme, please contact email@example.com